codee-com/open-catalog/Checks/PWR045/README.md

 }
 ```

->**Note**
+> [!NOTE]
->This optimization can result in a small change of the result compared to
+> This optimization can result in a small change of the result compared to
->original code.
+> original code.
 Many compilers support relaxed IEEE 754 floating point
->optimization (e.g. `-ffast-math`).
+> optimization (e.g. `-ffast-math`).
 If relaxed IEEE 754 mode is enabled with the
->compiler, the compiler might do this optimization automatically.
+> compiler, the compiler might do this optimization automatically.
 Implementing
->it in the source code might not bring the expected speedup, but it makes the
+> it in the source code might not bring the expected speedup, but it makes the
->optimization explicit in the code.
+> optimization explicit in the code.

 ### Related resources